jayprophit/knowledge-base/docs/robotics/advanced_system/perception/depth_estimation.md

         Returns:
             obstacles: List of detected obstacles with bounding boxes
-        """
+        """"
-        # Compute depth if not provided
+        # Compute depth if not provided:
         if depth_map is None:
             depth_map = self.depth_estimator.estimate(rgb_img)